Struggling with timestamp column mismatch during DB migration using DMS

 ReplicationThere is a misalignmentNo misalignment

-The behavior of time skew during full load and CDC replication is reversed depending on whether serverTimezone is enabled or not.
+The behavior of time skew occurring during full load and CDC replication is reversed depending on whether serverTimezone is enabled or not.

 I've come up with a few ways to solve this situation.